imranDev20/ecommerce-client/README.md

       - `index.js`: Main file for this page.
   - `shared/`: Shared code and resources.
     - `icons/`: Custom icon components.
-      - `custom-icons.tsx`: Example custom icon component.
     - `redux/`: Redux-related files.
     - `services/`: Service files for HTTP requests.
-      - `http.ts`: HTTP service.
-      - `products.ts`: Products service.
-      - `users.ts`: Users service.
     - `types/`: TypeScript type definitions.
-      - `userTypes.ts`: User-related types.
-      - `productTypes.ts`: Product-related types.
-      - `globalTypes.ts`: Global types.
     - `utils/`: Utility functions or modules.
   - `images/`: Image assets used in the application.

 Each page in the `pages` directory contains a `components` folder where the components specific to that page are kept.
 This structure helps maintain a clean separation of concerns and keeps components organized.
+The `components` folder inside the root of the page directory is used to keep all the components for the root index.tsx file, so basically all the components in the home page.

-## Material-UI v5
+## Material UI v5

 The project is built using Material-UI (MUI) version 5.
 MUI provides a powerful and flexible way to style your components while following the latest design guidelines.